biometry/APES/main-toc-R.md

+* Preface - How to use this text

 *	Getting started with R
  *	Installing R
  *	Useful software
  *	First steps
 *	Data structures
-*	Basic functions
+*	Using packages and functions
-*	Using and finding packages
+ * Using existing functions
- *	How to install
- *	Important packages
+ * Installing and loading new packages
+ * Understanding structures of unknown objects
- *Programming with R
+* Programming with R
 * Package development